Billy Jack Goes to Washington: Reception

 Variety wrote, "By comparison with the spine-tingling emotionalism and technical brilliance of the Capra version, the pic is much flatter and largely devoid of performing or visual nuances.
 Most of the humor is gone, and the characters are thinned out, replaced with a rhetorical talkathon interspersed with a few chopsocky sequences."
 Gary Arnold of The Washington Post described the film as "a talky, static, derivative picture that seems to run on forever," adding, "Laughlin relies so heavily on the original plot and dialogue of 'Mr. Smith Goes to Washington' that one may feel a little embarrassed on his behalf.
 It's obvious that he's used the Capra film as a crutch rather than an inspiration."

 The film has a score of 0% on Rotten Tomatoes based on eight reviews, with an average grade of 2.71 out of 10.

+Lawsuit

+After investing $18 million on the reputation of the first two Billy Jack movies, Laughlin's backers sued when the production dragged on long enough to overrun his overly optimistic repayment schedule.
+Laughlin argued his case in full-page ads in Variety, blaming delays on obstruction by Washington insiders.
+Due to the litigation by Laughlin's creditors the film missed its intended release window and while it did play at some venues, it never achieved wide release resulting in the film's under performance.

 Sequel

 The unfinished sequel to this movie is The Return of Billy Jack (1985/86).